willhl/BuildingGraph-Client-Revit/README.md

 GraphData-MEP is a C# .NET addin for Revit.

 It extracts Spaces, Mechanical, Electrical and Plumbing systems from a Revit model and publishes them to a Graph Database.
-The current implementation supports writing to a Neo4j graph database.
+The current implementation supports writing to a Neo4j graph database using the bolt protocol.

   - Publishes all ducts, pipes, cables trays and electrical circuits and their connections.